Chad Rubin has achieved a rare thing among marketplace sellers: a genuine, recognizable brand name that stands for something.

 Etsy surprises me, what do you sell there?

 Well, I started with vacuums, but now I’ve since expanded into Crucial Coffee which is replacement coffee filters.
 Over time you want to evolve and mix what you’re passionate about with your business.
 For me, I’m passionate about coffee, which is why I moved into the coffee vertical.
 In terms of selling on Etsy, we have designed and developed our own special coffee filters that fit the third wave of coffee movement that’s happening right now.
 There’s something called the Aeropress that’s selling like crazy on Amazon, and there’s the Chemex.
 These are all a third wave “pour over” kind of hipster coffee movement.
-We’ve been capitalising on that on Etsy.
+We’ve been capitalizing on that on Etsy.